advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/whatsapp.md

 ![](/assets/createnewaccount.png)

 choose the plan: Send & receive messages

 \(by the request to choose the product you need, and we used 'Send & receive messages'  for example \)

 ![](/assets/pickuptheproduct.png)

 and the next step is to choose monthly plan

-\(and we choose the Enterprise for example\)
+\(by the request to choose the product you need, and we choose the Enterprise for example\)

 ![](/assets/monthlyplan.png)